-Emergency Dentistry – Kerrville, TX
+Emergency Dentist — Kerrville, TX

 Dedicated to Getting You Out of Discomfort

 When a dental emergency occurs, our top priority is helping you get out of pain and making you feel calm.
 Even if you’re a new patient, we’re more than happy to see you during regular dental office hours.
-When you do arrive, we’ll examine your mouth, treat your issue, then get you on the right path towards long-term care.
+When you do arrive, Dr. Butler will examine your mouth, treat your issue, then get you on the right path towards long-term care.
 This could be repairing your tooth with a crown made in our dental office or treatment to remove decay causing your dental discomfort.
 Keep reading or reach out to us to learn more about emergency dentistry in Kerrville, TX.

 - Expert Dentist and Team Provide Exceptional Comfort